Research and data gathering

 Tourism in Drei Zinnen / Tre Cime Nature Park

 In 1990 and 1991 Institut isafa – comunicazioni di ricerca (Istituto sperimentale per l’assestamento forestale e per l’agricoltura) in Villazzano (TN) conducted a survey and count of visitors to Drei Zinnen / Tre Cime Nature Park, with the goal of carrying out a detailed analysis of tourism in the park.
 To this end, data concerning the park’s actual visitor numbers and flows were gathered, and a survey concerning the behavioral patterns and activities of park visitors and their attitudes toward the park was also conducted.
 The study was published by the opinion research institute appolis from Bozen / Bolzano in a slightly modified form in 2008.
+The results of the study are available at the Natural Parks Office.

 Potential and current distribution of rock ptarmigan, rock patridge, and black grouse in Drei Zinnen / Tre Cime Nature Park; the park’s suitability as a wood grouse habitat